With AdviseInc, it's more than just a tool!

 Simon Walsh, Group Procurement Director - Manchester University NHS Foundation Trust recently took some time out to share his thoughts with one of the team at AdviseInc.
 Read to find out what makes us different...

 With NHS procurement, data is very much part of customer care.
-For example, some devices fitted inside a patient – such as implants for orthopaedics, breast prophesies or diabetes – might need to be replaced, or the manufacturer will recall them or need to know where they’ve been fitted.
+Some devices fitted inside a patient – such as implants for orthopaedics, breast prosthesis or diabetes – might need to be replaced, or the manufacturer will recall them or need to know where they’ve been fitted.
 You can’t do that without good data.

 From a control, credibility and development perspective, why wouldn’t we want to command our data as a professional procurement team?
 Why wouldn’t we want to know what we’re buying, who we’re buying it from, how much we’re paying and how we compare with other people?
-Hence using analytical tools such as PPIB.
+Hence using analytical tools such as Procurement Dashboard (PD).

-There are several providers in the NHS, AdviseInc understands how NHS procurement works and can apply that knowledge to good data principles.
+There are several providers within the NHS, but I think AdviseInc understand how NHS procurement works and can apply that knowledge to good data principles.
 They’re very approachable, very personable and accessible.
 That’s a good USP for the business.
 And their training is crucial.
 It’s fine doing webinars and things like that, but having key people visiting the trust to do face-to-face training is important, along with their helpdesk to back it up.

-Remember, NHS buyers are often not as well equipped, trained or supported from the main suppliers.
-So, I think PPIB is one of the tools that builds their confidence when going into discussions, negotiations and project workings.
+NHS buyers aren’t often as well equipped, trained or supported from the main suppliers.
+So, I think Procurement Dashboard (PD) is one of the tools that builds their confidence when going into discussions, negotiations and project workings.
 It’s another tool in their armour.

-It’s been 18 months since we’ve been fully up to speed with the different modules of PPIB.
+It’s been 18 months since we’ve been fully up to speed with the different modules of AdviseInc’s Analytics solutions.
 At the last count, we recorded £400,000 worth of savings.
 That’s £400,000 worth of opportunities, investment and support for other pressures.
 Every penny gets recycled.

 And that’s what you get when you have those innovative people.
 Others could have come up with cheaper solutions or lower cost solutions, but a good procurement team will be looking at what’s the best solution.
 We’re a £1.6 billion organisation… we don’t want to save ourselves £1,000 if it means losing £50,000 further down the line.

 Going forward, I’d like to identify contract coverage better.
 But it’s important the tool is backed up by skilled people and resources.
-That’s what you get with AdviseInc; a good support system with a friendly and noble approach.
-And I think it’s a very credible approach.
+That’s what you get with AdviseInc… a good support system with a friendly and noble team.
+I think they have a very credible approach.